The drama competition will be held on Saturday April 14, 2018 from 9:00-10:30 am at Skyview High School (8990 York St, Thornton, CO 80229).

 Securing Performance Rights

-|Verify your competition(s) performance selections.
-Do they meet the criteria?
-Check the title and playwright or author for spelling accuracy.|
+|Verify that your performance selections meet the criteria.
+Check the title and playwright/author for spelling accuracy.|

 |Decide on your payment method.
 Have your credit card ready or mail your check to the following address: Young Artists Alliance, P.O.
 Box 807, Eastlake, CO 80614|